elyset/Interactive-Lab-Hub/FInal Project/README.md

 <img src="https://user-images.githubusercontent.com/61363525/206934296-c84a2f93-1209-4863-b752-588adb109dc3.PNG" width=30% height=30%>

 It made the message look very impersonal and a bit awkward.
 So, I purchased the permium version which got rid of that first phrase and sent the text the way I wanted it to look.
-After that, I focused more on makeing sure the messages were personal becuase they would be generated for that specific person so I started all of them with "Hey [insert user name]".
+After that, I focused more on making sure the messages were personal becuase they would be generated for that specific person.
+I started all of them with "Hey [insert user name]".
 In addition I added "your" in reference to the list to keep with the personal tone.
 In one of the first renditions of the texts, it looked like this:

 <img src="https://user-images.githubusercontent.com/61363525/205475618-d25042cd-2d61-4ac2-9700-645bcdf3c6e6.jpeg" width=30% height=30%>

 Although this looked pretty good, I wanted to make sure that the specific use of the shoe was highlighted just incase the user skims that part of the message.
-So, when I created different reminders for different shoes, I added emojis to make sure the reminder for the task name stands out to catch the user's attention.
+So, I added emojis on both sides of the specific task, for example "🐕 walking dog 🐕", to make sure the reminder for the task name stands out to catch the user's attention.

 **Set Up:**